-Tuition and fees from the National History Academy and Extreme Journey camps are considered exchange transactions and recorded as revenue over the applicable program term.
+Tuition and fees from the National History Academy are considered exchange transactions and recorded as revenue over the applicable program term.

 Transaction Price

 The transaction price is the amount of consideration to which the Organization expects to be entitled in exchange for transferring goods and services to the customer.